Updated on: 8/30/2023

 2. Lose weight if you’re overweight

 You’re placing more stress on your legs if you are overweight or obese.
 Losing weight can also keep new varicose veins from forming.
 There’s a lot of benefits to losing weight other than helping with varicose veins.
 It also reduces your risk of heart disease, stroke, and Type 2 diabetes.
+A healthy lifestyle can make a big difference when trying to prevent varicose veins.

 3. Avoid standing or sitting for a long time.